apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/040-driver-configuration-options.md

 Drill ODBC Driver on Linux and Mac OS X. You can use these options in a connection string or in the `odbc.ini` configuration file for the Mac OS X version or the driver.

-**Note:** If you use a connection string to connect to your data source, then you can set these configuration properties in the connection string instead of the` odbc.ini` file.
+{% include startnote.html %}If you use a connection string to connect to your data source, then you can set these configuration properties in the connection string instead of the` odbc.ini` file.{% include endnote.html %}

 The following table provides a list of the configuration options with their
 descriptions: